Skip to main content

 index.js

-app.post('/foo', async (req, res) => {
+app.post('/counter', async (req, res) => {

-// connect to the key-value database
+// Connect to the key-value database

-const key_val_store = await Datastore.open();
+const kv = await Datastore.open();

 export default app.init();